ericwq/examples/tty/client.md

 - The escape sequences received from pty master is the instructions send from remote application
 - The escape sequences received from server is the result of frame buffer after applying the above instructions.
 - `network->recv()` add the new state to received states.

+### How does the prediction work?

+- TODO : How does the prediction work?

+### How does the notification decide to show message?

+- TODO : How does the notification decide to show message?